piyushrajput6812/piyushrajput6812/README.md

 🔬 Interested in Artificial Intelligence, Human-Computer Interaction, and Intelligent Systems

 I am a research-oriented Computer Science graduate currently working at **CSIR-CSIO** on machine learning based eye gaze tracking systems and behavioral analysis.
 My work focuses on designing, evaluating, and optimizing intelligent systems that operate in real-world environments with limited computational resources.

-I am particularly interested in pursuing a **PhD in Artificial Intelligence**, focusing on building robust and scalable AI systems that solve complex real-world problems.

 ---

 # 🔬 Research Interests